What does it mean to be a Congregational Protestant?

 - Christ as the Sole Head of the Church: Congregationalists believe that Jesus Christ is the ultimate authority for their churches.
 They seek to discern and obey God’s will as revealed through scripture and guided by the Holy Spirit.

 - Priesthood of All Believers: Stemming from the Reformation, this principle asserts that all baptized members of the church are spiritually equal and have direct access to God.
-This means individuals are encouraged to read and interpret the Bible for themselves and participate actively in the life and governance of the church.
+Individuals should read and interpret the Bible for themselves and participate actively in the life and governance of the church.

-- Liberty of Conscience: A strong emphasis is placed on individual freedom of conscience in interpreting the Gospel.
-This leads to a diversity of thought and practice within Congregational churches, as members are encouraged to arrive at their own understandings of scripture.
+- Liberty of Conscience: We strongly emphasize individual freedom of conscience in interpreting the Gospel.
+This fosters a diversity of thought and practice within Congregational churches because we encourage members to develop their own understandings of scripture.
 While this allows for a wide range of beliefs, some historical Congregationalists also struggled with maintaining doctrinal unity.

 - Democratic Process: Because the congregation is the ultimate authority, decision-making within Congregational churches often involves democratic processes, with members having voting rights and an equal voice in church affairs.